saowaluckssm/test/README.md

 # Meter Reading Ingestion

 This Django project is designed to process "D0010" flow files, which contain meter readings data, in order to communicate with the energy industry.
-These flow files are provided to Kraken via sFTP and need to be ingested into our database.
+These flow files need to be ingested into the database.
 The data can then be accessed via the Django admin interface by support staff for review.

 ### Author: Saowaluck Morales